fleschutz/PowerShell/Docs/translate-files.md

 .SYNOPSIS
 	Translates text files
 .DESCRIPTION
-	This PowerShell script translates text files into any supported language.
+	This PowerShell script translates text files into multiple languages.
-.PARAMETER FilePattern
+.PARAMETER filePattern
-	Specifies the file pattern
+	Specifies the file pattern of the text file(s) to be translated .EXAMPLE
-.EXAMPLE
 	PS> ./translate-files C:\Temp\*.txt
 .LINK